• Skip to Content

 Standards of Academic Performance

-To remain in good academic standing in the Tsinghua DrPH program, students must:
+To remain in good academic standing in the cohort program, students must:

-• Must earn a minimum grade on all required program-specific core courses of "B" or higher in courses offered for letter grading and a "Pass" for courses only on a pass/fail basis.
+• Earn a minimum grade on all required program-specific core courses of "B" or higher in courses offered for letter grading and a "Pass" for courses only on a pass/fail basis.

 • Not accrue more than 6 credits of "incomplete" coursework at any given time.
 Students exceeding this limit must immediately e-mail the program director in writing to discuss their academic situation and registration for subsequent terms until the in-completes have been resolved.